Creating a certificate signing request, a private key, and a self-signed SSL certificate.

-Country Name : The two-letter code for the country where your organization is located.
+Country Name : The two-letter code of the country where your organization is located

 State or Province Name : The state/region where your organization is located.
-This shouldn't be abbreviated.
+(Required)

 Locality Name : The city where your organization is located.
-This shouldn’t be abbreviated.
+(Required)

 Organization Name : The legal name of your organization.
-Do not abbreviate and include any suffixes, such as Inc., Corp., or LLC.
+(Required / Must be included the suffixes such as Inc., Corp., or LLC.)

-Organizational Unit Name : The division of your organization handling the certificate.
+Organizational Unit Name : The department of your organization handling the certificate.